harishdev17/SpringBootBackend/CONTRIBUTING.md

 ### 5. ⚙️ Environment Setup

-Before running the project or tests, set the environment variables for GMAIL_ACCOUNT, GMAIL_APP_KEY and REDIS_PASSWORD
+Before running the project or tests, set the environment variables that match those used in `application.properties`:
+- `spring.mail.username` → Your Gmail account
+- `spring.mail.password` → Your 16-char Gmail App Key
+- `redis.password` → Your Redis database password

+⚠️ Do not commit secrets to GitHub.
+Use environment variables or a `.env` file (gitignored).

 ### 6. 🔨 Build the project
 ```